Asaf-Zanjiri/file-hash-calc/README.md

 1. Compile the code.
 2. Run `[filename].exe --install` in the command line as administrator to install the program.
 Note: [filename] is the name of the compiled executable of the code.
 3. Right click a file and choose "Calculate file hash" - a window message should show up with the file's MD5 and SHA256 hashes.

+**Important Note:**
-Note: Sometimes there's an error during installation, I'm still yet to solve it, but it should work after multiple install attempts.
+Sometimes there's an error during installation, I'm still yet to solve it, but it should work after multiple install attempts.